Hibi Eden: Political career

 Represented India in the Commonwealth Country Seminar held at Samova Island and presented a paper on ‘Parliament and Civil Society’.
 Represented a ten member Kerala Assembly delegation to China in 2012.
 Represented INC as a member of Multiparty delegation invited by Singapore High Commission in 2013.
 Represented India in the Indo-Pak delegation to American Council of Young Political Leaders (ACYPL) held in US in 2014.
 Represented India in the European Union Visitors Programme in 2015.
 Attended the Conference of the Regions conducted as the preparatory session of the World Climate Change Conference in Lyon, France (2015) and presented a paper on 'Transport and mobility'.

+Parliamentary Activity

+During the 17th Lok Sabha, Hibi Eden has 89% attendance.
+In this term, he asked a total of 318 questions, participated in 61 debates, and introduced 9 private member bills.